aleksispi/aleksispi.github.io/_pages/resilience-threats.md

 - **Individual issues** (e.g. job loss)
 - **Economic problems** (e.g. recession, depression, inflation)

-For each identified possible threat, it is recommended to assess its **impact** and **likelihood**, where the first priority is those identified as both high impact _and_ high likelihood.
+For each identified possible threat, it is recommended to assess its with respect to the following criteria:

+- **Impact** (prioritize higher over lower impact threats)
+- **Likelihood** (prioritize the more likely threats over the less likely ones)
+- **Mitigation costs** (reduce priority of a threat if the monetary cost for preparing for it is too high)
+- **Opportunity cost** (a bit similar to mitigation cost, but more in terms of invested time; preparing for threat X means less time can be spend on threat Y; it can also be that threat X and threat Y require non-compatible measures). _Addition by me:_ The opposite of opportunity cost is also something to keep in mind, i.e. _synergy_ between the preparedness for different threats (thus put higher priority on those which provide synergy with others).
+- _Addition by me:_ **Possibility to prepare for the threat** (as in, prioritize the things that are in one's control; note that this is similar to but not identical to mitigation cost, because a high mitigation cost may still mean it is possible to prepare, even though it is very expensive, while preparing for a world-ending meteor strike simply is not)

-- **Example #1: Meteor strikes the Earth.** High impact, low likelihood.
-Probably not a high priority.
+- **Example #1: Meteor strikes the Earth.** High impact, low likelihood, not possible to prepare for.
-- **Example #2: Seasonal flue.** Low impact, high likelihood.
-Also probably not a high priority.
+- **Example #2: Seasonal flue.** Low impact, high likelihood, low mitigation cost, low opportuniy cost.
-- **Example #3: Epidemic.** The likelihood and impact depend on your variables (as do all threats, to varying degrees), e.g. how prevalent infectious diseases are (affects likelihood), or your pre-existing health conditions (affects impact).
+- **Example #3: Epidemic.** The impact, likelihood, mitigation and opporunity cost depend on your variables (as do most threats, to varying degrees), e.g. how prevalent infectious diseases are (affects likelihood), or your pre-existing health conditions (affects impact).

 It's mentioned that it can be overwhelming to try to figure out how to prioritize threats, because it's often hard to know the likelihood and/or impact, and it may feel like there are too many things to consider, so it's unclear where to even start.
 A few things are mentioned in the episode as a response to this: